 - Orange peel for garnish

 This version is a great variation on the classic cosmopolitan cocktail.
 The citrus vodka is sweet and balances nicely with the bitter Campari.
 The orange juice and triple sec make great counterparts.
+You might even think it is the best cosmopolitan recipe.

 - 2 ounces SKYY Citrus vodka